gabrielfreire/neuralnet.js/README.md

-# neuralnet.js
+# Neuralnet.js
-Fast Neural Networks for node.js
+Fast Multi-Layer Neural Network for node.js

 # Usage
 ### Train a simple Neural Network using Back-propagation and Gradient Descent